-11.7 How does the amendment support the Local Planning Policy Framework, and specifically the Municipal Strategic Statement?
+11.7 How does the amendment support the Municipal Planning Strategy?

-The Amendment is supported by the Local Planning Policy Framework as set out below:
+The Amendment is supported by the Municipal Planning Strategy as set out below:

 Clause 02.03-1 (Settlement) describes Winchelsea as:

 Winchelsea is the largest inland town in the Shire and is the major service centre for the surrounding farming community.
 It is rich in heritage and has an active tourism industry with wineries, berry farms, restaurants, cafes and accommodation in the broader district.
 Winchelsea is well serviced by a railway station, hospital, community and recreation facilities, and reticulated services, providing opportunities for population growth.